 Narcotics Overdose Symptoms and Treatment

 Narcotics, also known as opioids, are drugs that include prescription pain relievers as well as illicit street drugs.
 Narcotic painkillers such as OxyContin and Vicodin are used to treat moderate to severe pain.
-However, they can lead to physical dependence and addiction with regular use over time or misuse.1,2 Misuse and addiction can lead to narcotics overdose.
-In 2019, approximately 50,000 in the U.S. people died from overdoses related to opioid use.3
+However, with regular use or misuse, they can lead to physical dependence and addiction.1,2 Misuse and addiction can lead to a narcotics overdose.
+According to provisional data from the Centers for Disease Control, in the 12 months ending in August of 2025, an estimated 73,000 people died from a drug overdose in America, with a significant number of these deaths involving opioids.

 In This Article: